tripleee/rss-lambda/README.md

 the [`feedparser`](https://pypi.org/project/feedparser/) API.
-The deployment script and infrastructure is built in accordance with https://conermurphy.com/blog/automate-aws-cdk-stack-deployment-github-actions
+The deployment script and infrastructure is built in accordance with https://conermurphy.com/blog/automate-aws-cdk-stack-deployment-github-actions but in order for that to work, you need to run `cdk bootstrap` with significantly broader permissions
+(in the end, I just used my root account after struggling for hours).

 I doubt that this will be immediately useful to anybody else, but I hope it can be helful as a template for other simple